 For the commercial market: fish farms, Aquaponics, Hydroponics, the food processing industry, breweries and hospitality industry from hotels to restaurants.

-I will be attending a IEA SHC Task 60 PVT work shop in Freiburg, Germany from the 16th to 18th May, attended by up to 50 persons who are already on the list of interested parties across Europe.
+I attended the first IEA SHC Task 60 PVT work shop in Freiburg, Germany from the 16th to 18th May, attended by up to 50 persons from the PV, Thermal PVT manufacturing industry along with representatives of research institutes, certification test centers and Universities across Europe.

 More information to follow up as we make progress with the data down loads through a internet link